 4. Learn how to shake up classic cocktails

 Sydney has some of the best bars in the world, home to cocktail masters perfecting the art of mixing excellent beverages.
 And some are even willing to share their cocktail-making secrets.
 From making a mean margarita to the art of rum, a cocktail making class is a perfect way to bond with your mum over a couple of drinks.
-If you’re looking for one close by, we recommend Bel & Brio’s masterclass in Barangaroo, teaching you how to make three different kinds of cocktails in two hours, with a glass of prosecco on arrival and antipasti to keep you fuelled up.
-They also run wine and whiskey masterclasses if your mum is more into those than cocktails.
+If you’re looking for one close by, we recommend Planar Bar & Restaurant in Darling Harbour, teaching you the basic essentials of mixology like barware, tools, and mixing tips, with nibbles on arrival and an after class meal to enjoy with your cocktail creations.

 5. Picnic and cruise Sydney Harbour